Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 small gift card envelopes : open an old gift card envelope to make a pattern & trace how ever many you need onto the magazine page.If you didn't cut exactly along the line you traced simply fold the lines toward the inside.Embelish if you want to with whatever kind of ribbons or lace or other you happen to find to your taste.
 Paste,glue or use a cute sticker to seal !

 My daughter thinned Elmers glue with water and pasted pictures cut from magazines on the flat surface of craft stones (clear).
 She then trimmed the picture after it had dried and glued a heavy duty magnet to the back, as gifts for her friends.
-She got this idea from a craft fair where they were selling the magnets for $1.00!
-She used pictures from her teen magazines of her favorite "stars" and her sport teams!
-They are cute and you can purchase different sized stones.

 You can also use some spray adhesive glue and apply pictures to clear vinyl and make purses, makeup bags, etc by sewing the vinyl together, attaching straps, etc... here's a pic of a Rolling Stones/Johnny cash purse someone was selling on ebay!
 (I have made similar and they are very popular!)